TG Universes & Series:

 “Cards are on the table,” Jenny offered.

 Gaby sat down and proceeded to open the small collection of cards.
 There was the usual from family including those they didn’t normally see, like her dad’s parents and siblings.
-Only Gran and Caro sent Gaby cards, the rest being addressed to ‘Drew’.
+Only Gran and Caro sent cards addressed to Gaby, the rest being addressed to Drew.

 Opening Caro’s card, a ten pound record voucher drifted down onto the kitchen table.

 “Thank you, Caro!”
 Gaby thought while musical possibilities went through her head.

 As Jules entered the kitchen, she wished her sister a happy birthday and followed that with a kiss to the cheek.
 After breakfast, Jenny had Gaby go upstairs so Drew could get ready for school.

 “Get right home after school.
 I want you ready by the time I get in,” Jenny instructed Gaby as she and her sister exited the parked car.